-The Florida Department of Transportation (FDOT) District 7 is conducting a Project Development and Environment (PD&E) study along US Highway 98 (US 98) / State Road (SR) 35 / SR 700 from CR 54 to US 301 / SR 39, in Pasco County.
-The study will focus on widening this section of US 98 from a 2-lane undivided facility to a 4-lane divided facility and includes the realignment of US 98 between CR 35A to US 301.
-The realignment allows US 98 to align with the Clinton Avenue (New SR 52) intersection at US 301 and was the results of a separate Alternatives Corridor Evaluation (ACE) study (WPI Segment No. 443368-1).
-The study will also evaluate issues related to traffic operations, access management, safety, and include pedestrian and bicycle accommodations.
+The proposed improvements will widen US 98 from a 2-lane undivided facility to a 4-lane divided facility from CR 54 to north of Townsend Road, approximately 6.8 miles, and realign US 98 from north of Townsend Road to US 301, approximately 2.0 miles.
+The realignment allows US 98 to align with the Clinton Avenue (New SR 52) intersection at US 301 and was the results of a separate ACE study (WPI Segment No. 443368-1).